redhat-openshift-ecosystem/opct/docs/user.md

 The OpenShift Provider Certification Tool is used to evaluate an OpenShift installation on an infrastructure or hardware provider is in conformance.

+> Note: This document is under `preview` release and it's constantly improvement.

 Table Of Contents:

 - [Process](#process)